6th Grade students not participating in Band or Orchestra will take 4 quarters of the following ELO:

 Intro to Coding:

 This course is designed to allow eighth grade students to become teaching assistants in adapted physical education.
 Eighth graders will be assisting students with physical and/or mental disabilities to participate in modified physical education activities.
 These students will be matched up either one to one or in small groups depending on student needs.
+Required application is available on the Webber Middle School website or in the counseling office.

 Jr. Forensics (Speech & Debate):